ukgovdatascience/govuk-tech-docs-sphinx-theme/docs/structure/README.md

 conjunction with PyCharm's EnvFile plugin.

-To ensure this `sed` command works correctly, make sure any file paths listed in this file are absolute file paths (recommended), or relative file paths using other environment variables (works for Python users only).
+To ensure this `sed` command works correctly, make sure any file paths listed in this file are absolute file paths (recommended).
+Relative file paths using other environment variables only work for Python users.
 Environment variable names can only contain letters, numbers or underscores as well.
 For example:

 ```shell